Fiat Panda Car Lease

 Fiat’s Panda could be what you’re looking for if you need a slightly smaller car.
 There’s room inside for 4 adults and its standard specifications include MP3 connectivity, a trip computer, ABS, and central locking.
 Speak to us today about our Fiat Panda contract hire and car leasing options to see which one is right for you.

+Though sized and priced as a little citycar, it’s so versatile and class-less that it can really function as…. well, almost anything you want.
 Depending on the flavour you choose, it’s a design as suited to city living as it is to the needs of a mountaintop farmer.
 It can be a hot hatch – or eco-conscious transport for Friends of the Earth.
 It can be a second vehicle for older empty-nesters.
 Or the sole car for a rural family.
 Less a citycar.

 This is the Italian brand at its very best.
 The MK2 design dates back to 2003, but other small cars are only just getting round to matching its astonishing efficiency of space.
 And just as they do, along comes this MK3 model, longer, wider, taller, more efficient and in every way cleverer than before.
 Functional, solid, intelligent and free spirited, it’s still, we’re told, a car that thinks outside the box.